Carole Fredericks: Arrival in France

 Fredericks arrived in France to pursue a singing career in January 1979.
 Fredericks met the owner of La Belle Helene at the airport.

 "He called his friends and I found myself working almost immediately.
 I started to sing everywhere.
 It was barely three weeks after my arrival that I was signed with Carla Music to record a disco album entitled Black Orchid."

 One of the songwriters for Black Orchid was another American singer, Ann Calvert.
 Through Calvert, Fredericks met Baltimore native Yvonne Jones.
 Together they formed a trio of background vocalists that were in demand by leading recording artists – Dalida, Johnny Hallyday, Hugues Aufray, Carlos and Sylvie Vartan.

 Fredericks was determined to learn French as quickly as possible.
 As her knowledge improved, engagements extended from the studio to the stage.
-By 1985, Fredericks had established herself as a singer and performing in concerts with Laurent Voulzy, Michel Berger, France Gall and Eddy Mitchell.
+By 1985, Fredericks had established herself as a singer and performed in concerts with Laurent Voulzy, Michel Berger, France Gall and Eddy Mitchell.
 In 1981 she was a backing singer for Jean-Claude Pascal on the Luxembourg entry to the Eurovision Song Contest, tying for eleventh place.